 When you invest in crowdfunding real estate, you have zero work after the investment closes.
 However, you still have all the up front work.
 You need to analyze the REC investment and see if it’s a good fit for your overall plan.
 But, you should be doing that anytime you invest.

 After the funds are transferred, real estate crowdfunding is an attractive investment because it’s managed just like a REIT.

 As a real estate crowdfunding investor, you simply log onto your dashboard and collect your payouts electronically.

 5) Let Each Platform Pick The Best Investments For You

-Only 5% of the deals Fundrise sees on their platform make it onto their platform for investors to potentially invest in.
-This careful curation of the best deals helps save you a lot of leg work in researching the market, the sponsor, and the economics.
+Only 5% of the deals Fundrise screens make it onto their platform for investors to potentially invest in.
+This careful curation of the best deals helps save you a lot of leg work.
+They do all the research for you on the market, the sponsor, and the economics.
 The incentives are aligned because if they start putting bad deals on their platform, investors will run away.